 Rising prices of steel and several other products have now made their way into China’s PPI, which rose (month-over-month) for the first time in years.
 The end of the wholesale deflation in China was also visible in increasing output prices in the PMI reports.

 3. Another commodity that has been on the rise in China is pork.

 Higher pork prices have kept the food CPI as well as the headline CPI in China (relatively) elevated.

-4. The next chart shows gold mining shares vs. gold over the past year.NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+4. The next chart shows gold mining shares vs. gold over the past year.NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.